10% OFF a product selection (until March 18th, 3 p.m. JST)

 We can of course offer this service, however, the charge varies according to the complexity of the logo, number of colors, etc. You will need to contact us beforehand so we can provide a quote.

-Please note that we will not take into account any logo engraving requests ordered through the standard engraving module.
+Please note that we will not take into account any logo embroidery requests ordered through the standard embroidery module.

 - Multiple colours: maximum 4 colours, chosen from the embroidery colour palette.